Apollon77/ioBroker.daikin-cloud/README.md

 The newer Daikin devices sold since 2020 contain a newer Wifi Adapter (e.g. BRP069C4x) which only connects to the Daikin Cloud and is no longer reachable locally.
 These devices are only controllable with the Daikin Onecta App.

 This adapter allows to initially (hopefully once) retrieve tokens by using a proxy to login to the Daikin Cloud.
-After that these tokens can be used and refreshed to interact with teh devices.
+After that these tokens can be used and refreshed to interact with the devices.

 After connecting to the Daikin Cloud account the adapter will automatically create a new device for each device that is connected to the Daikin Cloud.
-All available data are displayed and several states allow to control the device.
+All available data is displayed and several states allow to control the device.
 **Please note that the command speed of the Daikin cloud is not mega fast which means that it can take up to 3 minutes before the command is really executed or states are updated!**

 ### Login via E-mail/Password

 If you want to provide the Daikin Cloud Credentials then the adapter can try to automatically login to the Cloud.
 The E-Mail and Password are stored encrypted in the configuration.

-It can happen that this process do not work because the Daikin Website requires you to solve a captcha.
+It can happen that this process does not work because the Daikin Website requires you to solve a captcha.
 In this can you can use the following trick:
 * Start the proxy via Adapter-Configuration in Admin
 * Click on the QR-Code in the Proxy popup
 * You **do not** need to import the certificate!